yanivyacoby/harvard-cs290-2021-2022/index.md

 **Attendance:** Class attendance and participation is mandatory.
 If, due to extenuating circumstances, you need to miss class, please contact the course staff ahead of time.

-**Grading:** The course is letter-graded based on your attendance, assignment work, and participation.
+**Grading:** The course is letter-graded based on your attendance, pre-class work, and participation.
+When there is pre-class work, this will be graded based on completion.
+We will be expecting attendance each week, and more than 1-2 absences, unless excused, may affect your final grade in the course.

 **Office Hours:**
 * Yaniv: Thursdays 11am-12pm @ SEC 2.122
-* John: Tuesdays 2:30pm-3pm @ SEC 1.101-01, except for Oct.
-12 and Nov.
-9 when it'll be 3-3:30pm.
+* John: Tuesdays 2:30pm-3pm @ SEC 1.101-01

 In addition to these regularly heald office hours, additional office hours with any member of the course staff can be made by appointment.